-In order to analyze the effect of time on sensor precision and measurement consistency, exactly the same experiments have been performed a couple of hours later in the same conditions than before with the exact same device and mobile mass as described in section 3.4.
+In order to analyze the effect of time on sensor precision and measurement consistency, exactly the same experiments have been performed a couple of hours later in the same conditions than before with the exact same device and mobile mass as described in section 4.3.1.
 Prototype sensor noise measurements have not been reproduced because they are not affected by time and the noise is due to conditioning electronics.

-Response time experiments have been performed in x-direction only and in y-transverse direction as shown in Figure 9.
-Whereas before the stabilization occurred in less than 1 second, this time the stabilization time seems to be much higher (with a first stabilization plateau occurring at 15 seconds), and the mobile mass does not stabilize at the initial (0°, 0°) position and seems to slowly continue shifting back to the initial position over time.
+Response time experiments have been performed in x-direction and in xy-direction as shown in Figure 10.
+Whereas before the prototype sensor stabilization occurred in less than 2 seconds, this time the stabilization time seems to be much higher (with a first stabilization plateau occurring at 15 seconds), and the mobile mass does not stabilize at the initial (0°, 0°) position and seems to slowly continue shifting back to the initial position over time.